brandur/sorg/content/drafts/cloud-databases.md

 * ***HA:*** Whether the database is highly available (HA).
   I've marked every one on the list as HA, but some are "more HA" than others with CockroachDB, Cosmos, and Spanner leading the way in this respect.
-The others rely on a single node failovers.
+The others tend to rely on a single node failovers.

-* ***Horizontal Scalable:*** Whether the database can be scaled horizontally out to additional nodes.
+* ***Horizontally Scalable:*** Whether the database can be scaled horizontally out to additional nodes.
 Everything on the list except Postgres is, but I've included the column to call out the fact that unlike the others,